-For those planning to walk the Cambrian Way, this could be a more economical way of obtaining maps of the route than buying paper maps and it may be worth paying the subscription fee for the convenience of printing larger sections of map per page than are obtainable free.
+For those planning to walk the Cambrian Way, this could be a more economical way of obtaining maps of the route than buying paper maps and it may be worth paying the subscription fee for the convenience of printing customised map sections of the route.
 It must also be remembered that printer consumables add to the cost, and some printers are considerably more expensive to run than others.
 There is also the disadvantage that prints from inkjet printers can be ruined if they get wet, whereas those from laser printers are more durable.

-A set of GPX files of the Cambrian Way Route are available to download, and these can be imported into Getamap or used in other mapping software or compatible GPS devices.
+A set of GPX files of the Cambrian Way Route are available to download, and these can be imported into OS Maps or used in other mapping software or compatible GPS devices.

 [Home] [Website Map] [CW News] [Map] [Route] [Origin] [Planning] [Guidebook] O.S.
 Maps [They Made It !]
 [Links] [Accommodation] [Photo Gallery]